jjuppe/Object-Detection-Satelite-Images/README.md

 The instance segmentation model was inspired by [TernausNet](https://arxiv.org/abs/1801.05746).
 An implementation of the U-net architecture can be found [here](https://github.com/ternaus/TernausNet).
 The architecture of the U-net looks like this:
 ![Network visualization](assets/TernausNet.png)

 In the paper the authors argue that a U-net architecture can be improved with a pre-trained encoder.
-In the paper, the authors propose a VGG-11 encoder.
+The authors propose a VGG-11 encoder and that networks with a pre-trained encoder converge faster than networks without.
 However, since Keras offers a VGG16 pre-trained on the ImageNet dataset, I decided to use this encoder.
 The final architecture looks like this:
 ![U-net architecture visualization](assets/segmentation_model.png)